** Updated July 2018

-It is my favourite country in Europe, if not, one of my favourite countries of all time.
-For me, it is reminiscent of New Zealand which is why I think I fell so hard for it.
+We done a road trip of Slovenia last summer and discovered all the best places to visit in the country.
 It has everything you could possibly desire all within such a small area.
 It is home to the incredible capital of Ljubljana, crystal clear lakes and stunning mountain ranges.
-The level of English here is incredible, especially compared to a lot of neighboring countries and it's cheap!
+The level of English here is also really good compared to a lot of neighboring countries and it's cheap!
 2 euros for a coffee?
 Yes please.

 Slovenia is a tiny country of just over 2 million people, but don't let its small size fool you.
 It still packs a punch and you will be astounded by the natural beauty squeezed into this little area of land.
-Here is how you can see the best of Slovenia in 72 hours.

 If your going to start anywhere in Slovenia, it has to be the capital Ljubljana.

-One of the reasons we chose to visit Slovenia on this trip was because we were "citied-out" and we had heard how green Slovenia was.
-We decided to stay in Ljubljana out of ease more than anything else, it was in a good location for nearby lakes and mountain ranges which we couldn't wait to explore.
-Therefore, I hadn't given too much thought about Ljubljana itself and hadn't looked into the city at all so I had no idea what to expect.
+One of the reasons we chose to road trip Slovenia was because we were "cityed-out" and we had heard how green Slovenia was.
+We decided to stay in Ljubljana out of ease more than anything else, as it was a good place to base ourselves to visit the nearby lakes and mountain ranges which we couldn't wait to explore.
+Therefore, we hadn't given too much thought about Ljubljana itself or what to expect of this little capital.

 This city caught me completely off guard and I am utterly in love with it.
 It's not overcrowded like so many European cities, it has a beautiful river which runs through it with terraces laced along either side.
 Ljubljana is very small with a population of only around 250,000 so you can easily wander through the city in one day.
 From Ljubljana you can then make your way to Lake Bled which is only about a 40 minute drive.

 We wrote a full guide to Ljubljana which you can read for further information, but there are a few things you definitely shouldn't miss in the city!